Where did maypole dancing originate?

 The maypole was always the focal point of village dancing, but in its earliest incarnation the tradition involved no plaited ribbons.

-Instead the pole was brightly decorated with spring flowers, and surviving illustrations show adult dancers holding hands in a circle around the pole.
+Instead the maypole was brightly decorated with spring flowers, and surviving illustrations show adult dancers holding hands in a circle around the pole.

-The Protestant Reformation put an abrupt end to the drinking and dancing that accompanied May Day.
-In 1644 maypoles were banned altogether in an Act of Parliament.
+The Protestant Reformation put an abrupt end to the drinking and dancing that accompanied May Day in the Middle Ages.
+In 1644 maypoles were banned altogether in an Act of Parliament under the 17th century Protectorship of Oliver Cromwell.

 However, in 1660 the monarchy was restored and maypoles soon followed as ‘Merrie England’ was revived under Charles II.